Stability of heat kernel bounds under pointed Gromov--Hausdorff convergence: Gromov--Hausdorff convergence

-As pointed out in \cite[Section 11.3]{HKST15}, the Gromov-Hausdorff convergence is quite restrictive for the class of non-compact metric spaces.
-Therefore, the following concept of \textit{pointed Gromov–Hausdorff convergence} is developed to deal with (possibly) non-compact spaces.
+As pointed out in \cite[Section 11.3]{HKST15}, the Gromov--Hausdorff convergence is quite restrictive for the class of non-compact metric spaces.
+Therefore, the following concept of \emph{pointed Gromov--Hausdorff convergence} is developed to deal with (possibly) non-compact spaces.